£8.72 for workers aged 25 and over (which the government calls the 'National Living Wage');

 You can also make an online complaint about not being paid the National Minimum Wage.
 The same form can be used to complain about employment agencies, gangmasters and working hours.

 You also have the legal right to inspect your employer's pay records, accompanied, if you prefer, by another person of your choice.
 You must tell your employer that you will be accompanied when you give notice asking them to produce the records.
 Your employer must produce the records within 14 days.

 Individual workers also have the right to bring a claim in the employment tribunal for NMW arrears.
 Any tribunal claim must be brought within three months of the most recent non-payment.
-In the employment tribunal, only two years of arrears can be recovered, but up to six years of arrears can be recovered in a civil court claim.
+In the employment tribunal, only two years of arrears can be recovered in England, Scotland and Wales (but not Northern Ireland), but up to six years of arrears can be recovered in a civil court claim.

 For more information on tribunal claims, see our section on Enforcing your Rights.
 Rather than bringing an individual tribunal claim, it is likely to make more sense, in most cases that only involve a claim NMW arrears, to seek help from HMRC, preferably via a trade union.
 Trade unions are experts in minimum wage enforcement and wage bargaining.

 The national minimum wage is based on basic pay.
 In other words, your employer will breach the national minimum wage regulations if you only reach the national minimum wage threshold once premiums, such as overtime and shift supplements, are added to your basic hourly rate.

 Employers are no longer allowed to make your pay up to the national minimum wage by adding customers' tips.